brucou/-rxcc-state/README.md

 # Install

 # API
-## API summary
+## API design
+The key objectives for the API was :

+- generality and reusability (there is no provision made to accommodate specific use cases or frameworks)
+  - it must be possible to add a concurrency and/or communication mechanism on top of the current design
+- complete encapsulation of the state of the state transducer
+- no effects performed by the machine
+- parallel and sequential composability of transducers
+- support for both interactive and reactive programming

+As a result of this, the following choices were made :

+- functional interface : the transducer is a function, not an object with publicly exposed properties.
+As such the transducer is a black-box, and only its computed outputs can be observed
+- no exit and entry actions, or activities as in other state machine formalisms
+- every computation performed is synchronous (asynchrony is an effect)
+- no restriction is made on output of transducers, but inputs must follow some conventions (if a machine's output match those conventions, two such machines can be composed by function composition)
+- reactive programming is enabled by exposing a pure function of an input stream, which run the transducer for each incoming input, thus generating a sequence of outputs

-Our state transducer will be created by the factory function `create_state_machine`, which returns a state transducer which :
+Concretely, our state transducer will be created by the factory function `create_state_machine`, which returns a state transducer which :

-- must be started manually (with `.start()`), and configured with an initial state
+- must be started manually (with `.start()`), and configured with an initial event and transition
 - will compute an output for any input that is sent to it (with `.yield(input)`)

 The state transducer is not, in general, a pure function of its inputs.
 However a given output of